 Aim: The George B. Moody PhysioNet Challenge 2022 raised problems of heart murmur detection and related abnormal cardiac function identification from phonocardiograms (PCGs).
 This work describes the novel approaches developed by our team, Revenger, to solve these problems.

-Methods: PCGs are normalized to have values in [-1, 1], resampled to 1000 Hz and filtered with a Butterworth band-pass filter of order 3 and cutoff frequencies 25 - 400 Hz.
-Deep neural networks (DNNs) which accept waveform inputs are used to make 3-class classification, namely "Present", "Absent" and "Unknown", for each recording.
-We performed neural architecture searching (NAS) among a set of networks, including multi-branch convolutional neural networks (CNNs), SE-ResNet with basic or bottleneck building blocks, TResNets, simplified wav2vec2, etc.
+Methods: PCGs were resampled to 1000 Hz, then filtered with a Butterworth band-pass filter of order 3, cutoff frequencies 25 - 400 Hz, and z-score normalized.
+We used the multi-task learning (MTL) method via hard parameter sharing to train one neural network model for all the Challenge tasks.
+We performed neural architecture searching (NAS) among a set of network backbones, including multi-branch convolutional neural networks (CNNs), SE-ResNets, TResNets, simplified wav2vec2, etc.

-Based on a stratified splitting on the attributes "Murmur", "Age", "Sex", and "Pregnancy status" of the subjects, 20% of the public training data were left out as a validation set for model selection.
-Each recording was padded or sliced to a length of 30 seconds (30000 in sample points) and a batch size of 24 was used for parallel training.
-The AdamW optimizer was adopted, along with the OneCycle scheduler of a maximum learning rate of 0.002, to optimize the model weights on the asymmetric loss of the training data.
+Based on a stratified splitting of the subjects, 20% of the public data was left out as a validation set for model selection.
+The AdamW optimizer was adopted, along with the OneCycle scheduler, to optimize the model weights.

-Conclusion: We provided an effective solution, which still has improvement spaces, to the problem of detecting heart murmurs from PCGs.
+Conclusion: We provided a practical solution to the problems of detecting heart murmurs and providing clinical diagnosis suggestions from PCGs.